jonromero/jonio_website/content/projects/second-marathon.md

 ![](images/wholeyear.png)

-You need a lot of training to run a marathon (actually two)
+You need a lot of training to run a marathon (actually two marathons).

 2/ Instead of running 500 miles in training (the recommended), I run 300 miles (even less than the previous time - 320).
 But I did something different that I think is vital.